 The potential revenue per 1.0% rate from a VAT would vary with the comprehensiveness of the tax base.
 A broad-based VAT would have limited exclusions, while a narrow-based VAT would have numerous exclusions.
 Obviously, the broader the tax base, the lower the tax rate necessary to raise a given amount of revenue.
 Furthermore, the broader the VAT base, the more efficient the tax system.
-For fiscal year 2000, each 1.0% rate for a VAT could have raised net revenue of approximately \$37.8 billion with a broad base and net revenue of approximately \$20.0 billion with a narrow base.
+For calendar year 2004, each 1.0% rate for a VAT could have raised net revenue of approximately \$70 billion with a broad base.